Multi-Sensor Synchronization

 • An internal clock derived from a high accuracy, low drift oscillator.

-• Using the IEEE 1588 Precision Time Protocol.
+• The IEEE 1588 Precision Time Protocol.
 PTP provides the convenience of configuring timing over a network that supports IEEE 1588 with no additional hardware signals.

 Setting Ouster Sensor Time Source

-The source for measurement timestamps can be configured using the timestamp_mode TCP command.
-The available modesare described below:
+The source for measurement timestamps can be configured using the timestamp_mode.
+The available modes are described below:

 Timestamp Modes